-There are some key terms you'll need to know when working within drupal.
+There are some key terms you'll need to know when working within Drupal.
 We've explained these key words below.
-Expand each of the accordions for more information.

 Components are used within the layout builder to create content, like a call-to-action button, an accordion, an image link, and many others.
 We introduce you to all our component types in our Beta Components page.